ARCHER2-HPC/archer2-docs/docs/software-libraries/trilinos.md

 - `module load trilinos`

-Applications may be built against the module version od Trilinos by using the using the compiler wrappers `CC` or `ftn` in the normal way.
+Applications may be built against the module version of Trilinos by using the using the compiler wrappers `CC` or `ftn` in the normal way.
 The appropriate include files and library paths will be inserted automatically.